Health Promotion and Nutrition Double Degree

 If you're not an Australian citizen, permanent resident or New Zealand citizen, please see information for international students.

-On graduation, you are eligible for professional-level membership for the Australian Health Promotion Association, the Public Health Association of Australia, the Nutrition Society of Australia and the Safety Institute of Australia.
+On graduation, you are eligible for professional-level membership for the Australian Health Promotion Association, the Public Health Association of Australia, and the Nutrition Society of Australia.

 If you have previously worked or studied in this field, you are encouraged to contact the Faculty of Health Sciences to discuss your eligibility for credit for recognised learning (CRL).